jsilvela/jsilvela.github.io/content/post/2021-06-27-capturing-http-status.md

 The function returns nothing.
 How can you capture the HTTP status after execution?

-If you do a search on the internet, you'll very easily find the following approach:
+If you do a search on the web, you'll very easily find the following approach:
 `http.ResponseWriter` is an interface, so you can create an implementation of your own, with a field to hold the returned HTTP status.